© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffynnon Las Round Cairn I is a scheduled monument protected by Cadw under reference BR294.
 View the official record →

-Ffynnon Las Round Cairn I is a Neolithic or Bronze Age burial monument situated in Breconshire, Wales.
+Ffynnon Las Round Cairn I is a prehistoric round cairn located in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR294.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR294.

 Ffynnon Las Round Cairn I dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffynnon Las Round Cairn I is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR294.